 History Internships

-The History Department has established two programs enabling its students to gain first-hand experience in public history (or occasionally other modes of historical work).
+The History Department has established internship programs enabling its students to gain first-hand experience in public history (or occasionally other modes of historical work).

 The History Department Summer Internship Award provides an opportunity for its students to develop their own interests while working with experienced professionals "doing history" in ways not possible during the school year.
 Each intern seeks their own placement, for example in a museum, historic site, or archive, and applies for the internship grant with the support of a sponsor in that organization.
 Most often these interns gain first-hand exposure to the goals and techniques of public history, working with primary materials and thinking about the mission and audience of the site or library.
-The Department provides a monthly grant of $1630 (i.e., $4890 for three months); interns who have taken Hist 299 then earn academic credit through the fall course Hist 470.
+The Department provides a monthly grant of $1666 (i.e., $5000 for three months, or 280-300 hours of work); interns who have taken Hist 299 then earn academic credit through the fall course Hist 470.

 For both programs, your first step is to contact and meet with the Internship Coordinator.

-For 2024 we are using a rolling schedule: a) alert the internship coordinator of your interest as soon as possible and discuss materials; b) submit your materials by email to the Internship Coordinator for evaluation by the department.
+For 2025 we will be using a rolling schedule, with review of applications starting in March.
+It is best to alert the internship coordinator of your interest as soon as possible, and discuss your application materials.
+Then you will submit all application materials by email to the Internship Coordinator for evaluation by the department.

 History Department Summer Internship Grant